 - Present an Official Transcript certifying completion of a bachelor's degree.

 Students who intend to apply for a degree program or educational certification should also:

 Supply other materials required by the program.
 (See program descriptions.)

 - Submit Official Transcript(s) that certifies bachelor’s degree awarded and, at minimum, contain the last 60 hours of undergraduate course work leading towards the bachelor’s degree.

 - Submit standardized test scores as follows:

-Admission Test). - for other programs - GRE
+- For other programs - GRE (Graduate Record Exam)

 Test of English as a Foreign Language.
 All post-baccalaureate students wishing to enroll at The University to pursue a master's degree or take courses for another purpose, are expected to demonstrate proficiency in the English language.
 International students must submit a score on the Test of English as a Foreign Language (TOEFL) 550 or better in order to be admitted to graduate study.

 The Graduate Record Examination (GRE) General (Aptitude) Test.
 The General (Aptitude) Test of the Graduate Record Examination is designed to test preparation and aptitude for graduate study.
 Students seeking acceptance in a graduate degree program except the MBA and MPA must achieve a satisfactory score on the GRE.
 (See page 21 of Graduate Catalog).

 The Graduate Management Admission Test (GMAT).
 The GMAT is an aptitude test designed to measure certain mental capabilities important in the study of management at the graduate level, and it must be completed with a satisfactory score by all students seeking acceptance into the MBA and MPA program.
 These tests are taken at the applicant's expense.
 Information is available from the Office of Graduate Studies.
 (See page 21 of Graduate Catalog).